kyma-project/kyma/docs/security/03-06-oauth2-server.md

 Out of the box, the Kyma implementation of the ORY stack supports the [OAuth 2.0 Client Credentials Grant](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).

 >**NOTE:** The implementation of the ORY Oauth2 server in Kyma is still in the early stages and is subject to changes and development.
-Read [this](https://kyma-project.io/blog/2019/7/31/kyma-collaboration-with-ory/) blog post to get a better understanding of the target integration of the ORY stack in Kyma.
+Read the [blog post](https://kyma-project.io/blog/2019/7/31/kyma-collaboration-with-ory/) to get a better understanding of the target integration of the ORY stack in Kyma.

 ## Register an OAuth2 client